Tag Archives: MCMC

 Only SMS Links Banned, Links Via Other Platforms Still A Risk

-While this measure is really helpful in helping to prevent scams, the ban is limited to SMS links.
+While this measure is really helpful in reducing scams, the ban is limited to SMS links.
 Scammers can still send links through instant messaging platforms like WhatsApp, Telegram, Facebook Messenger, WeChat, etc.

 That does not mean that links are inherently bad.
 Links in messages, even SMS messages, are mostly safe.